nicholaswilde/recipes/docs/desserts/french-fruit-tart.md

 ### Step 1

-Heat oven to 375°F. Mix Bisquick and 1/4 cup sugar.
+Heat oven to 375°F. Mix [Bisquick][1] and 1/4 cup sugar.
 Cut in butter and press into tart pan.

 ### Step 2